-This document has been developed by clinicians to support their peers and colleagues in progressing the clinical pathway for Mental Health Act (MHA) Restricted Patients, namely those on sections 37/41 sections 47/49 or CPI (restricted)3 and those conditionally discharged in the community.
+This document has been developed by clinicians to support their peers and colleagues in progressing the clinical pathway for Mental Health Act (MHA) Restricted Patients, namely those on sections 37/41 sections 47/49 or CPI (restricted)1 and those conditionally discharged in the community.

-This document should be read alongside the briefing paper from NHS England and NHS Improvement (August 20194) and the Guidance issued on this matter by the Ministry of Justice Mental Health Casework Section (MHCS5) of the HM Prison and Probation Service (January 20196).
-It is intended to complement these two publications by providing additional practice-based information to describe practice change required as a result of the impact of the Supreme Court's judgment in MM7 until such time as the proposed changes in a new Mental Health Act become available.
+This document should be read alongside the briefing paper from NHS England and NHS Improvement (August 20192) and the Guidance issued on this matter by the Mental Health Casework Section (MHCS3) of the HM Prison and Probation Service (January 20194).
+It is intended to complement these two publications by providing additional practice-based information to describe practice change required as a result of the impact of the Supreme Court's judgment in MM5.

-In order to continue to progress the pathway for restricted patients, it is essential for teams to have a greater depth of information earlier in the clinical pathway to determine whether conditional discharge of the patient would be lawful.
+In order to continue to progress the pathway for restricted patients, it is essential for teams to have a greater depth of information earlier in the clinical pathway to determine whether conditional discharge of these patients would be lawful.
 It is important that practitioners should try to keep up with developing case law relevant to this area.